githubtraining/training-manual/docs/24_commit_sig_verification.md

 1. Verify your selections are correct.
 1. Enter your user ID information.

-> NOTE: When entering your email address, ensure that you enter the verified email address for your GitHub account.
-To keep your email private, use your GitHub provided `no-reply` email address.
+> **Note:** When entering your email address, ensure that you enter the verified email address for your GitHub account.
+To keep your email private, use your GitHub-provided private email address.

 1. Type a secure passphrase.
 1. Enter the following command to list the GPG key you just created.